-Nootka Cypress Chamaecyparis nootkatensis
+Blue Nootka Cypress Chamaecyparis nootkatensis 'Glauca'

 Height: 40 feet

 Spread: 20 feet

 Sunlight: O

 Hardiness Zone: 5

 Other Names: Alaska Cedar, Nootka Falsecypress, Xanthocyparis

 Description:

-A tall, narrow evergreen with pendulous branches, giving an overall graceful appearance; one of the most common west coast trees, ideal for general landscape applications in moist, rainy locations, but very adaptable Ornamental Features Nootka Cypress is primarily valued in the landscape for its distinctively pyramidal habit of growth.
-It has bluish-green evergreen foliage.
-The scale-like sprays of foliage remain bluish-green throughout the winter.
+A tall, narrow evergreen with pendulous branches, giving an overall graceful appearance, foliage is a richer blue than the species; a common native west coast tree, ideal for general landscape applications in moist, rainy conditions, but very adaptable

+Blue Nootka Cypress Photo courtesy of NetPS Plant Finder Ornamental Features Blue Nootka Cypress is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has blue evergreen foliage.
+The scale-like sprays of foliage remain blue throughout the winter.
 The shaggy antique red bark adds an interesting dimension to the landscape.

-Landscape Attributes Nootka Cypress is an open evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
+Landscape Attributes Blue Nootka Cypress is an open evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a relatively low maintenance tree.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 It has no significant negative characteristics.
-Nootka Cypress is recommended for the following landscape applications; - Accent - Vertical Accent
+Blue Nootka Cypress is recommended for the following landscape applications; - Accent - Vertical Accent Planting & Growing Blue Nootka Cypress will grow to be about 40 feet tall at maturity, with a spread of 20 feet.
+It has a low canopy with a typical clearance of 3 feet from the ground, and should not be planted underneath power lines.
+It grows at a medium rate, and under ideal conditions can be expected to live for 70 years or more.